Jonte-P/neovim-files/README.md

 * The command for accessing the package manager is Lazy (preceded by a colon as all other (neo)vim commands are).
 * The default global leader is backslash.
 Backslash f opens/closes Neovim-Tree.
 * The default local leader is space.
 This is mostly used for LSP-related things, such as fixing errors upon detection on the LSP side, or sorting imports, among other things.
-* The default compiler plugin is compiler.nvim by Zeioth.Check out the [github repo](https://www.github.com/Zeioth/compiler.nvim) for information on how to configure it to suit your needs.
+* The default compiler plugin is compiler.nvim by Zeioth.
+Check out the [github repo](https://www.github.com/Zeioth/compiler.nvim) for information on how to configure it to suit your needs.
 * Which-key is activated by default.
 Upon pushing any key, (some modifiers too), it will show what they are bound to.
 Hitting backspace will go back to the root view.

 ## Screenshot